TaranUbbi/seattlenow/README.md

 1. Clone the repository
 2. Navigate to the project folder
-3. Install dependencies
+3. Install dependencies:
+   pip install -r requirements.txt
-4. Run the Flask app
+4. Run the app:
+   python app.py
-5. Open in browser
+5. Open http://localhost:5000 in your browser

 ---